pablonunez/dolibarr-productstockgroup/README.md

   - Go to "Setup" -> "Modules"
   - You should now be able to find and enable the module

--->

 ## Licenses

 ### Main code

-GPLv3 or (at your option) any later version.
+GPLv3.
 See file COPYING for more information.

 ### Documentation